 On the flip side, if your Jessenia Pothos isn’t getting enough light, it may lose its distinct variegation, and you might also observe slow, leggy growth as the plant reaches out in search of brighter light.
 You’ll want to find a spot with more bright, indirect sunlight or add a supplemental grow light.

-If you have other pothos plants (like the golden pothos), you will need a bit more light to preserve its variegation, but this is generally true of most variegated plants.
+If you have other pothos plants (like the golden pothos), you’ll need a bit more light to preserve its variegation, but this is generally true of most variegated plants.

 We suggest thoroughly hydrating your Jessenia Pothos twice a week, ensuring the soil is well-saturated each time.
 Between waterings, give the soil some breathing room by letting it dry out a bit.

-Thirsty Jessenia Pothos plants might show a few telltale signs if they are not receiving enough water.
+Thirsty Jessenia Pothos plants might show a few telltale signs if they’re not receiving enough water.
 This includes leaves that are wilting or curling, or even turning brown and crispy.
-If faced with these symptoms, increase the frequency of watering and snip off any damaged leaves so your plant can put its energy into healthy new growth.
+If faced with these symptoms, increase the watering frequency and snip off any damaged leaves so your plant can put its energy into healthy new growth.

-On the flip side, too much water might leave your pothos downright soggy.
+On the other hand, too much water might leave your pothos downright soggy.
 Look for yellowing leaves or mushy stems.
 If you spot these signs, it’s time to cut back on the watering.

 - Thoroughly hydrate your Jessenia Pothos plant each time you water it, but be sure to check the moisture level first.
 It should dry out a bit between each watering.

 - Avoid keeping it in standing water.
 If your potted friend is placed inside a decorative planter without drainage holes, remove it from the planter before watering (this will help prevent soil compaction!).